How to do Social media marketing dos and don’ts

 Don’ts – Don’t change any element of what made your presence in the first place, such as tone of voice, brand promise, content and so on.
 Re-branding is okay if you do it right and if you notify your audience first.
 Also, don’t abandon your social media profiles and pages.
 One thing you certainly don’t want to do is neglect your audience for a prolonged time.

-However, managing your social media profiles and your marketing campaigns is difficult.
+However, managing your social media advertising profiles and your marketing campaigns is difficult.

 If you don’t have your audience’s best interests in mind, you’ll soon find out how hostile social media can truly be.